HedwigO/AdvancedWeedDetection/README.md

 Output Layer

 # Hyperparameter Tuning
 After training the models, we found that the ResNet50 performed the best with an accuracy of around 96%.
-We conducted hyperparameter tuning using 3 different methods for optimizing this model:
+We conducted hyperparameter tuning using 3 different methods for optimizing this model

 Grid Search: explores all specified hyperparameter combinations
 Random Search: randomly samples hyperparameter combinations to explore a wider range
 Bayesian Search: adapts to previous evaluation results to identify the next hyperparameter and determine the optimal hyperparameter configuration